 What About Shandy Beers?

 It has been quite popular in recent years for brewers to release a summer shandy or radler beer.
-Many of these retain the lemon flavor of the shandy recipe though a few opt for grapefruit or other citrus fruits and a few add ginger for a nice contrast.
+Many of these retain the lemon flavor of the shandy recipe, though a few opt for grapefruit or other citrus fruits and a few add ginger for a nice contrast.

 Shandy beers tend to be lighter in alcohol as well, so these are good daytime sipping during the summer months.

 There are too many shandy beers on the market today to note here and they do vary greatly in quality.
-Unfortunately, many of them have too much citrus for the average beer drinker’s liking so it is best to tread lightly when exploring the options.
+Unfortunately, some of them have too much citrus for the average beer drinker’s liking so it is best to tread lightly when exploring the options.